 My attitude to eating espresso beans or other coffee beans is to consume in moderation like I would enjoy a good coffee and to be aware of not mixing the two and getting the jitters due to the caffeine in coffee beans that I am eating and my drink.

-For what it is worth both a green coffee bean and a roasted coffee bean are edible.
+For what it is worth, both a green coffee bean and a roasted coffee bean are edible.
 The most common that you will see for eating is an espresso roasted coffee bean.
-But can you use any beans for espresso is another topic altogether!

 Starbucks Edible Coffee Beans